pamelatech/scim-use-case-revamp/use_cases.md

    A website or application that uses the SCIM protocol to manage identity data maintained by the service provider.
 The client initiates SCIM HTTP requests to a target service provider.
    A SCIM Client is active software that can call one or more SCIM servers in order to push or pull data between two parties.

-### 4.3 Use Case mapping to RFC 7643 and 7644
+### 4.3 Type of triggers and how to map them to the use cases
-   The use case described before needs to be mapped to [RFC 7643] and [RFC 7644], we will bring the concepts of RO (Resource Object), RA (Resource Attribute), RC (Resource Creator), RU (Resource Updater), RM (Resource Manager) and RS (Resource Subscriber) to the concepts of SCIM Client, Server, Resource and Attribute.
+   We will understand how to use the triggers and how they can address the use cases described in the section 3, we will bring the concepts of RO (Resource Object), RA (Resource Attribute), RC (Resource Creator), RU (Resource Updater), RM (Resource Manager) and RS (Resource Subscriber) to the concepts of SCIM Client, Server, Resource and Attribute.

 #### 4.3.1 Client active Push
    Client will use HTTP PUSH to create a RO and will use HTTP PATCH/PUT to update its RA.
-In this section we will cover the basic constructs and will not detail the most complex use case describe before, sicne they would be just adding new elements to basic constructs describe bellow.
+In this section we will cover the basic constructs and will not detail the most complex use case describe before, since they would be just adding new elements to basic constructs describe bellow.

 ##### 4.3.1.1 Resource Object creation from Client to Server
    In this model we will have a Client that is going to provide information about a RO and its RA to a Server, that can also be called as Service Provider in [RFC 7643] and [RFC 7644].